HGH and Other Height Treatments

 Another type of treatment that is becoming more common is limb-lengthening surgery.
 This process involves a break or incision being made in the bone.
 Often, an external fixator is then fastened to the bone with wires, screws or pins.
 These can be either straight or circular.
 At other times, a metal rod is inserted into the bone marrow before the external fixator is applied, reducing the time that it is necessary for the patient to wear the fixator.
 Nowadays implantable prostheses and nails have also been developed, which take away the need for an external fixator at all.
 After the surgery, the distraction phase begins.
 During this time, the patient must turn the external fixator or exert pressure on the limb where the implantable nails have been placed.
 This will cause the bone to pull apart at the average rate of a millimeter per day, allowing new bone and tissue to form in the space and making the bone longer.
 When the bone has reached the desired length, the consolidation phase begins.
 At this time the external fixator is no longer turned, and may even be removed if a metal rod has been implanted in the bone.
 If implantable prostheses are present, no more pressure is exerted on the limb.
 This allows the new tissue and bone to harden and heal, elongating the limb.

-In addition, the initial surgery requires a stay in the hospital of one to three days, and during the distraction and consolidation phases the patient must have regular physical therapy and X-rays.
+In addition, the initial surgery requires a stay in the hospital of one to three days, and during the distraction and consolidation phases, the patient must have regular physical therapy and X-rays.
 With an external fixator, treatment and healing time can take two months per centimeter of new bone.
 Even after the consolidation phase is complete, patients may have to wear a cast on the limb to make sure that the new bone is protected.
 Furthermore, some doctors say that the pain from the procedure is easily manageable with pain medication.
 However, a number of previous patients have described the experience as excruciating.
 Also, while doctors say that there is not a large risk of complications arising from the surgery, according to an article from the journal International Orthopaedics dated 2006, complications such as hip problems, unbalanced or uneven limbs, nerve damage, or paralysis frequently occur.
 Other possible complications include tissue damage and bone defects.
-If these problems are not corrected before the new bone hardens, it can require more surgery and time in the hospital for patients.
 Finally, after all the trouble and expense of the procedure, the average height increase for most patients is only two to four inches.

 What’s the best way for me to grow taller?

-The best choice is to examine all the options and discuss them with your doctor before beginning a course of treatment.
-You have to decide for yourself if the procedure is worth the risk, pain, effort and expense.
+The best choice is to examine all the options and discuss them with your doctor before beginning any treatment.
+You have to decide for yourself if the procedure is worth the risk, pain, effort, and expense.
 Also, it may be a good idea to take your overall physical health into consideration.
-Many people have found that a healthy diet and lifestyle, along with regular exercise and a natural HGH supplement improves their general health and makes them feel better about themselves and their height.
+Many people have found that a healthy diet and lifestyle, along with regular physical exercise and a natural HGH supplement improve their general health and makes them feel better about themselves and their height.
 The benefits of HGH supplements include the fact that they are available over the counter, for a more reasonable price than hormone injections, and include only natural ingredients that stimulate the pituitary gland to produce more HGH without the need for artificial material.
-They have the potential positively to help with overall physical wellness.
-Despite all the disadvantages that can come with being short in our society, perhaps the most important question to answer is how we can feel the best about ourselves, both in terms of health and of stature.